 - But they also need to close out their credit card accounts

 - FHA and Fannie Mae Mortgage Lending Guidelines state that if borrower needs to pay down their credit card balances during the mortgage approval process, the credit card also needs to be closed

-- Borrowers need to paid off credit cards as well as the closed credit card accounts
+- Borrowers need to paid-off credit cards as well as the closed credit card accounts

 - It needs to be reflected on the consumer’s credit report

-- However, if borrowers has their credit card balances paid off prior to the loan officer submitting their mortgage loan application to processing and underwriting, then they do not have to close out their credit card accounts
+- However, if borrowers have their credit card balances paid off prior to the loan officer submitting their mortgage loan application to processing and underwriting, then they do not have to close out their credit card accounts

 - The paid down or paid off credit card balances needs to reflect on the credit report